 Propulsion is what gives an object (such as a plane, car, or boat) the power to move.
-You will learn different ways to make and propel vehicles.
+Friction is what causes an object to stop.
+In this Adventure, you'll learn different ways to make and propel vehicles.

 Think about how the shapes of cars, boats, and planes affect the distance they can go.
-In this Adventure, you'll explore how you can use the air in your lungs, the force of gravity, and the power of your imagination to make things go.
+You'll explore how you can use the air in your lungs, the force of gravity, and the power of your imagination to make things go.

-REQUIREMENTS

-- 1. With an adult, build either a Pinewood Derby® car or a Raingutter RegattaTM boat. - 2.
-Learn the rules of the race for the vehicle chosen in requirement 1. - 3.
-Identify how you could increase the speed of your chosen vehicle. - 4.
-Before the race, discuss with your den how you will demonstrate good sportsmanship during the race. - Participate in a Pinewood Derby or a Raingutter Regatta.
+REQUIREMENTS 1.
+With an adult, build either a Pinewood Derby® car or a Raingutter RegattaTM boat.
+2. Learn the rules of the race for the vehicle chosen in requirement 1.
+3. Explore the properties of friction and how it impacts your chosen vehicle.
+4. Before the race, discuss with your den how you will demonstrate good sportsmanship during the race.
+5. Participate in a Pinewood Derby or a Raingutter Regatta.
+Approved by Approved by

-- Elective Adventure - · Scan for this Adventure page
+- Elective Adventure - Scan for this Adventure page